quantiota/AI-Agent-Farm/doc/it-admin/prometheus/README.md

-This installation [guide](https://devopscube.com/install-configure-prometheus-linux/) provides step-by-step instructions to manually install Prometheus on a server with administrator access, creating a monitoring.
+This installation [guide](https://devopscube.com/install-configure-prometheus-linux/) provides step-by-step instructions to manually install Prometheus on a server with administrator access, creating a monitoring system.

 the first step is to update the package repositories and download the latest Prometheus binary from the official website.